flyingwolf1701/architectum_new/bmad-agent/tasks/create-prd.md

 ### 3\.
 Review inputs provided

-Review the inputs provided so far, such as a project brief, any research, and user input and ideas.
+Review the inputs provided so far, such as a project brief (located at docs/core_documents/project-brief.md), any research, and user input and ideas.

 ### 4\.
 Process PRD Sections